Coocla33/Samantha/README.md

 [![Discord](https://discordapp.com/api/guilds/232091524492558336/embed.png)](https://www.discord.gg/nKCywwZ)

 ## Who *is* Samantha?
-Samantha is a **Discord Bot**, she is designed to make the life in a server easier *(Making it more fun for users, making managing easier for server staff etc)*!
+Samantha is a **Discord Bot**, she is designed to make life and management more fun in a Discord server!

 ## What *can* Samantha do?
-Samantha is designed to make the live in a server easier.
-At the moment Samantha can not do a lot, it has a good working **Bot Admin** system and that allows the server owner *(The creator of the server)* to assign the **Bot Admin** rights for certain user(s).
-There is also an **Achievement** system, this system encourages users to use the bot more to unlock secret achievements, that you wouldn't find otherwise, and more.
+Samantha is designed to make life in a server easier.
+At the moment Samantha can not do a lot, it has a good working **Bot Admin** system and that allows the server owner to assign **Bot Admin** rights for certain user(s).
+There is also an **Achievement** system, this system encourages users to use the bot more to unlock secret achievements and more.
 There are a lot more things planned for **Samantha**!

 ## Config.json
 ```json